-AREA ТАЅК SCORE IV&V OBSERVATIONS GPM - 6 Verify use of a project issue tracking mechanism that documents issues as they arise, enables communication of issues to proper stakeholders, documents mitigation strategies as appropriate, and tracks the issue to closure.
+AREA TASK SCORE IV&V OBSERVATIONS GPM - 6 Verify use of a project issue tracking mechanism that documents issues as they arise, enables communication of issues to proper stakeholders, documents mitigation strategies as appropriate, and tracks the issue to closure.
 5 The RAIDL process is in place and used to identify, vet, monitor and manage risks, action items, issues, decisions, and lessons learned on a recurring and regular basis.
 GPM - 7 Evaluate the effectiveness of the system's life-cycle development methodology (waterfall, agile, evolutionary spiral, rapid prototyping, incremental, etc.) and deployment process.
-3 The project has undergone a comprehensive re-planning to shift from an approach that was phased incrementally by both business function and by organizations to one that is phased by business function.
-The new approach is more streamlined but retains multiple phases (Waves) and an interim period that depends on FLAIR and requires temporary solutions and translation of legacy FLAIR data to new Florida PALM data and vice versa to support business processing.
-The Waves schedule includes concurrent multi-wave activities of analysis, configuration, and development.
+3 The project has undergone a comprehensive re-planning to shift from an approach that was phased incrementally by both functions and by organizations to one that is phased by functions.
+The new approach is more streamlined but retains multiple phases (Waves), requires an interim period dependent on FLAIR, and requires temporary solutions and translation of legacy FLAIR data to new Florida PALM data and vice versa to support business processing.
+The wavesbased schedule includes concurrent multi-wave activities of analysis, configuration, and development.
 There are inherent risks associated with this deployment approach due to the complexity of managing multiple Waves in parallel.
 GPM - 8 Verify that the project's managerial and reporting structure supports training, process definition, independent quality assurance, configuration management, product evaluation, and any other functions critical for the project's success.
 5 The project's managerial and reporting structure supports staff development, process definition, quality assurance, configuration management, and other functions necessary for project success.
 GPM - 9 Assess coordination and management to verify agencies and departments are not working independently of one another and following the communication plan.
-4 The project has created a Change Champion Network to facilitate project-to- agencies and agencies-to-project communications.
-The CCN is also intended to foster agency-to-agency, peer-to-peer communications.
-Despite the Project's efforts to communicate plan expectations and important details needed for agencies to take action to ready themselves, some agencies indicate less than full awareness of what information is available.
+3 The project has created a Change Champion Network to facilitate project-to-agencies and agencies-to-project communications.
+The CCN is also intended to foster agency-to-agency peer-to-peer communications.
+Despite the Project's efforts to communicate plan expectations and important details needed for agencies to take action to ready themselves, some agencies indicate less than full awareness of what information is available and express expectations of Project resource involvement in internal analysis of changes that the Project may not be able to fulfill.
+The Project Sponsor has initiated recurring communication with Agency Sponsors to improve awareness and increase engagement.